Deposit bonds explained

 Speak to your broker

-Like anything relating to your mortgage, a broker can help you secure the best deal for your deposit bond.
+Like anything relating to your mortgage, a broker can help you secure a good deal for your deposit bond.
 There are a number of options out there and your broker will be able to find the one that suits your individual circumstances.